catseye/The-Dossier/article/20th-Century Artists of Note.md

-20th-century Visual Artists of Note
+20th-Century Visual Artists of Note
 ===================================

+*   status: under construction

 Since this is a list "of note" these are not the most well-known artists.
 Instead, they are the best artists.
 Well, that's subjective, obviously.